pedro-gutierrez/sleeky/guides/introduction/add-to-existing-phoenix-project.md

 ## Migrate your database

-Generate migrations for your contexts and models with:
+Generate migrations for your contexts and entities with:

 ```bash
 $ mix sleeky.gen.migrations